dd32/core-control/readme.txt

 = Cron Module =
 This module is designed to allow you to view the WordPress Cron tasks which are currently scheduled to occur.

-The Module allows you to run any task by clicking a link, and allows the cancelation of Once-Off scheduled tasks,  However it is not recomended unless you are sure of what you are doing.
+The Module allows you to run any task by clicking a link, and allows the cancelation of Once-Off scheduled tasks, however it is not recomended unless you are sure of what you are doing.

 Future revisions of this Module will most likely allow you to configure custom tasks as well for testing purposes.